morgancrozier/Hevy-Coach/README.md

 - Volume trends and recovery insights
 - Plateau detection and periodization suggestions

+🔄 **NEW: Cyclical Routine Tracking**
+- Automatically detects your workout cycle (e.g., Push/Pull/Legs)
+- Provides recommendations for your NEXT upcoming workout
+- Exercise-specific weight adjustments based on RPE history
+- Fetches your actual routine templates from Hevy for detailed guidance

 📧 **Automated Daily Reports**
 - Full coaching reports emailed to you daily
 - Markdown and CSV exports for deeper analysis